 Contemporary collection of photos, all of which can be used for free, for both commercial and non-commercial purposes.
 As with Pixabay, while photos can be downloaded for free, photos with brands, trademarks, and people’s faces in them have the additional aspect of trademark, copyright and privacy infringement to consider and may require further permissions.

 Europeana is an online collection of content from European libraries, archives, museums and other institutions.
 When building your search you can filter it in various ways.
 From the drop-down menu which asks ‘Can I use this?’, select ‘Yes’ to find materials that are either public domain or carry a CC licence that allows for commercial use.
 Select ‘Yes, with conditions’ to find materials that carry a CC licence for non-commercial use.

 The Folger Shakespeare Library has licensed all of its images in the Digital Image Library under a CC BY-SA licence.
 This allows you to use their content without additional permission, provided that you follow the terms of that licence, including that you cite the Folger Shakespeare Library as the source and you license anything you create using the content under the same or equivalent licence.

 The Intellectual Property Office has recently issued this useful copyright guidance: Digital images, photographs and the internet.
 It is aimed at people using images found online, or uploading images to the internet.

-Every Internet page is full of copyright from the content, to the layout style, to the images, the fonts even.
-It can actually be a hidden minefield.
+Every Internet page is full of copyright, from the content, the layout style, to the images and even the fonts.

 Of course creators of internet content want you to visit their pages and they encourage traffic but the best place to link is the top level welcome page on any site if you can identify this.
 If you deep link, i.e. go directly to a page three or four levels down, then you can bypass the terms and conditions of the website and this is where issues can arise.